 This memory is from an early age, though exactly how early I do not know.
 We were driving in the dark on the way home from Palm Desert, where we’d met up with relatives earlier that week.
 My mom and sister were staying longer, so the three boys had the car to themselves.
 We had taken a shortcut somewhere near Hemet, and there was a very real chance that we were lost.
 But if we weren’t lost, oh boy, were we making record time.

-One song in particular struck me as so “random,” so “crazy,” I thought it would be hilarious to deconstruct it for a school assignment the following week.
+One song in particular struck me as so “random,” so “crazy,” I thought it would be hilarious to analyze for a school assignment the next week.
 Sword swallowers?
 High heels?
 One-eyed what’s?!
 “Give me some milk or else go home”?
 What would my teacher think, right dad, haha?
 “That one…” he waded in cautiously “…that’s actually one where I think we know what he means…”

-We had one night in Dublin, and we were gonna make the most of it.
-The last few days had been spent in England and Wales (same conference as Song 4, 1 year later), and the next few days would be a blur of transit: rent a car, drive up the coast of Northern Ireland, catch a boat to Islay, realize the boat has been cancelled, race to Belfast Airport, yadda yadda yadda.
-I won’t bore you with the logistics, except to say that we wound up hitting all 5 countries of the United Kingdom and Ireland, over the timespan of about a week.
+We had one night in Dublin, and we were going to make the most of it.
+The last few days had been spent in England and Wales (same conference as Song 4, 1 year later), and the next few days would be a blur of transit: rent a car, drive up the coast of Northern Ireland, catch a boat to Islay, realize the boat service has been cancelled, race to Belfast Airport, yadda yadda yadda.
+I won’t bore you with the logistics, except to say that we wound up hitting all four countries of the United Kingdom, and Ireland, over the timespan of about a week.
 I can’t in good conscience recommend the pace, but if you find yourself doing it, the view is fantastic.

 I hope I’m not playing into cheap stereotypes when I say that Dublin is a phenomenal city for drinking.
 Blame Joyce if you must, or my own impressionability.
 It was my second time in the city, and as the designated tour guide, I felt it my duty to cram as much as possible into our lone evening.
 We imbibed whiskey flights at Jameson, sipped stouts on The Brazen Head patio, raided multi-story pubs (clubs?) for cocktails as we rolled back up the Liffey, and wound up in Temple Bar exactly on schedule.
 If there’s a cliché we missed that doesn’t rhyme with Schuinness, I’m unaware of it.